ImAKappa/pftp/docs/0-Getting-Started/01_translation.md

 Try modifying the code above to figure out what day of the week you were born!

+!!! info "What are we importing?"

+    Notice the `from datetime import date` and `import calendar`.
+These kind of imports are not like the imports of countries.
+Instead, we are importing additional code into the Python interpreter's memory.
+    The Python interpreter you downloaded comes with a lot of extra features to do computations with math, dates, text, the internet, and many more things - but you have to explicitly ask for those features.

+    Here's another example.
+Say we wanted to our computer to generate a random number from 1 to 100.
+    The Python interpreter comes with random number generating features that we can load like this:

+    ```python
+    >>> import random
+    >>> random.randint(1, 101)
+    35
+    ```

+    Why 101 instead of 100?
+Well it's because the second argument to the `random.randint()` is exclusive - this means the random number generator will go up to, but not including, 101.

+    How would you know that?
+Well, I just told you so now you know it.
+But if you ever come across a Python feature you don't know and I'm not there to tell you, definitely check out the [documentation](https://docs.python.org/3/library/random.html#random.randint).
+While you can ask your favourite AI assistant as well, be warned that the information you get from them might not always be correct.

 ### Days Until Christmas

 === "English"